VadidEisrra/100daysofWeb/9-sqlalchemy/README.md

 # Library database project

-This project is a bit more complex than other things I have worked on.
-This follows an introduction to SQLAlchemy.
-Much of the code was written for the example - I modified it for the library angle and tried to understand as much as I could without getting lost.
+blah blah blah this is epic

 #### High level DB model

 **Users** interact with system that keeps track of library books

-**Checkout** correlates to user getting book for period of time then returning it, retrieved and returned at particular location
+**Checkout** correlates to a book that is removed from the library and assigned to a user for a period of time,

 **Books** that have a title, author etc